We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 • could both lead to a change in noise distribution resulting in a 10,000 net increase in the number of people subjected to a noise level of at least 54 dB LAeq 16hr and have an identified adverse impact on health and quality of life.

-When the CAA has received a call-in request, we will provide an assessment to the Secretary of State as to whether the proposal meets one or more of these call-in criteria.
-The Secretary of State has previously provided the CAA with guidance on the meaning of these criteria, where still relevant.
-Anyone can ask the Secretary of State to call-in a proposal, but even if an airspace change proposal meets the criteria, there is no obligation on the Secretary of State to agree to call-in the proposal.
+When we receive a call-in request, we will provide an assessment to the Secretary of State as to whether the proposal meets one or more of these call-in criteria.
+The Secretary of State has provided the CAA with guidance on the meaning of these criteria.

 • submitted by, or on behalf of, the Ministry of Defence, or